-It seems like advertising around long-range scopes is sometimes very misleading, or they at least get you to focus on features that differentiate them from competitors … even if they aren’t really that important.
-I’ve had a few friends ask me about this, so I thought I’d just combine the emails I’ve sent out to them into a blog post that maybe other people could benefit from too.
-Of course you are likely going to have to make trade-offs between the different features, unless you are willing to pay over $2,000 for a scope (which many people do).
-This will at least help you sort through all the different specs and help you understand the things the major things you should be looking at when comparing riflescopes.
+Advertising around long-range scopes can be misleading, or at least marketers try to get you to focus on features that differentiate them from their competitors … even if they aren’t really that important.
+I created this post to boil it all down to the biggest features you should focus on when comparing long-range scopes.
+Of course you are likely going to have to make trade-offs between different features, unless you are willing to pay $3,000+ for a scope (which many shooters do).
+But if you’re on a budget like most people, this list should help you make sense of all the different specs, give you an idea of which are more important, and help you filter out some of the marketing noise when researching rifle scopes.

 Most Important Features To Look For In Long-Range Riflescopes